mjmartis/shilo-bot/README.md

   - `playlist.py`.
 Audio- and playlist-specific logic, including an abstract representation of a single playlist.
   - `util.py`.
 Utility behaviour, such as logging and table formatting.

 I used a consistent but fairly arbitrary format for the code.
-To enforce it, use
+To enforce it, use `autopep8 --in-place *.py`

-`autopep8 --max-line-length 80 --ignore E302,E303 --aggressive --aggressive --in-place --indent-size 4 *.py`